Climate-based pepper planting guide for Saint-Jean-sur-Richelieu, Quebec

 Main risk: Delays in planting or slower pepper varieties can quickly push maturity past fall frost.

-How Frost Affects Peppers in Saint-Jean-sur-Richelieu
+How Frost Affects Planting Dates for Peppers in Saint-Jean-sur-Richelieu

 Saint-Jean-sur-Richelieu usually has about 155 frost-free days, with a typical last spring frost around May 6 and a typical first fall frost around October 8.